nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 ---
 {{#> callout type='info' heading='Before you start'}}

 Tickets that follow the recommendations below will be processed more quickly.
-Tickets can be filled in English or in French.&nbsp;
+Tickets can be filled in English or in French.

 {{/callout}}

-The ticket creation screen is divided in two parts: the first tab,&nbsp;**Main fields**, displays the main fields that you need to fill in (title, description, priority, version), and the second tab,&nbsp;**Advanced fields**, presents optionals fields or fields that are less important for the ticket's resolution.
+The ticket creation screen is divided in two parts: the first tab, **Main fields**, displays the main fields that you need to fill in (title, description, priority, version), and the second tab, **Advanced fields**, presents optionals fields or fields that are less important for the ticket's resolution.

 {{#> callout type='info' }}